Chronicles of a Pachinko Machine Restoration

 turn it and operate the mechanism.
 The locksmith that made a key

 for my machine performed a combination of these two - blowing out the lock

 pins and then re-pinning the cylinder to a simple custom cut pattern.

 It took them awhile to find a key that would fit but then again that's

 why locksmiths exist.

 If you've reached this page through an

-that it is only a small part of a much larger site.
-I encourage you
+external link or search engine, it is only a small part of a much larger

 Video Game Insanity!!